-For half a century, Victor Valley College has provided educational opportunities to students with courses and programs of study which meet the diverse needs of students within the entire community.
+For half a century, Victor Valley College has provided educational opportunities to students with courses and programs of study that meet students' diverse needs within the entire community.

 While most students admitted come from within the Victor Valley Community College District, the college will admit students who live outside the district.
 Residents of the district may also apply to other California community colleges if they choose.
 Admissions procedures are basically the same for most students.
 However, some programs are considered impacted and may require special procedures and approvals for admission.
-Impacted programs include the Registered Nursing, Respiratory Therapy, and Paramedic programs.
-The Office of the Dean of Health Sciences, Public Safety, and Industrial Technology, can provide details regarding application procedures and deadlines for these programs.
-Directors of the individual programs will also provide application information.
+Directors of the individual programs can provide application information.

-Students who are eligible to attend the college must first be admitted to the college, and then register for classes prior to the semester in which they start school.
+Students who are eligible to attend the college must first be admitted to the college and then register for classes before the semester in which they start school.

-Admission to Victor Valley College is governed by the laws of the state and such supplementary regulations as have been prescribed by the Board of Trustees.
+Admission to Victor Valley College is governed by the California Education code and such supplementary regulations as having been prescribed by the Board of Trustees.

 Students must meet one of the following criteria to be eligible for admission to Victor Valley College:

 - California residents who have graduated from an accredited high school or who have passed the California High School Proficiency Examination or the General Education Development (GED) test.

 - Previous students at Victor Valley College who left in good standing and who have not attended another college or university.

 - Transfer students eligible to return to the college or university which they previously attended.

 - Any apprentice, as defined in Section 3077 of the Labor Code.